 For example, the color green is known to relax us and is often the color used to indicate an environmentally friendly approach.
-This color psychology has been leveraged to full effect by Nature Box who use green as the primary color of their advert.
+This color psychology has been leveraged to full effect by Nature Box, who use green as their advert’s primary color.

-Sticking to their brand colors, Blue Apron are still able convey the message of healthy eating by using relevant images.
+Sticking to their brand colors, Blue Apron can still convey the message of healthy eating by using relevant images.

-Argos, whose brand colors are red and white, also plaster their fitness related advert with the color green to further empathize their message of health.
+Argos, whose brand colors are red and white, also plaster their fitness-related advert with the color green to further empathize their health message.